drewlr/AI-spec-kit/README.md

 cannot forget them.
 Make it prove its claims instead of stating them.
 Keep the checks cheap enough to run on every change.
 Nothing here is about better prompting.

+## Credits

+Idea for the repo came from https://github.com/github/spec-kit - which seemed to me somewhat over-prescriptive and requiring too much maintenance, which goes against some of the benfits of fast agentic iterations.
+I might change my mind with more experience!